fltk/fltk/README.Windows.txt

   copy the entire FL directory into the include path

-  add all files from ide\VisualC2008\FL to the FL directory copied above
-    (this is currently only one file: abi-version.h)
+  add <build_dir>/FL/fl_config.h

-  copy all .lib files from the fltk lib directory to the VC lib directory
+  copy all .lib files from the fltk build directory to the VC lib directory

   copy fluid.exe in the fluid directory to the bin directory